wjorden/wjorden.github.io/README.md

 For the re-write, I am using GO, HTMX, Templ, and possibly a css library.
 The more I keep thinking about what I'm doing, I'm not sure I need HTMX for this.

+If you'd like to follow along with this journey, I am (blogging)[https://dev.to/caffeineordeath/from-r-to-go-4pk8] it, and writing articles on fixing some the issues that arise along the way.
+You know, like `env` and `$PATH` problems.

 ## Packages Used (so far...)

 (GO)[https://go.dev/]